Rays vs. Athletics Player Props Betting Odds

 Franco Stats

-- Franco has 75 hits with 19 doubles, two triples, eight home runs and 23 walks.
+- Franco has put up 75 hits with 19 doubles, two triples, eight home runs and 23 walks.
 He has driven in 33 runs with 22 stolen bases.

 Franco Recent Games